degi/genriver/docs/background.md

 ---
 layout: page
-title: Model Background
+title: Model
-permalink: /background/
+permalink: /model/
 ---
 ## Description of Model Sectors

 ### Why a River Flow Model

-At the short time span of most observers of river flow, it is difficult to distinguish interannual variability of weather from real change in climate and from changes in land cover and soil conditions.
+At short time span of most observers of river flow it is difficult to distinguish interannual variability of weather from real change in climate and from changes in land cover and soil conditions.

 |                                                      ![][image1]                                                      |
 | :-------------------------------------------------------------------------------------------------------------------: |